I have a question for you…

 The more you wait, the more life slips through your fingers.
 Don’t wait anymore and start making that change or solving your situation today.

-Just keep taking those tiny steps until you look at the picture from 5 years ago and say “damn, I am so much better NOW than I used to be”.
+Just keep taking those tiny steps until you look at the picture from 5 years ago and say “you know what, I am so much better NOW than I used to be”.
 (And if you can already say that now… I congratulate you because you are seriously AWESOME).